 Buying a helicopter?
 What do you look for?

+The first piece of advice I give is to take care when listening to advice!
 The price is always a difficult area.
 As well as the usual difference depending on whether you are buying or selling, you'll find that all helicopters fit into just two categories: Pay Now, or Pay Later.

 The same type of helicopter can vary in price by hundreds of thousands of pounds, and it can be ever so confusing as to what represents good value.